-Profile header on iPhone (left) and on iPad (right)
+Profile header on compact (left) and on regular (right)

 Use in an object pattern or profile and settings screen.